On Fourier restriction type problems on compact Lie groups: Proof of Proposition

-\begin{rem} In light of Remark \ref{productweight}, it is clear from the proof that Theorem \ref{kernelmajorarc} may be generalized to any product of compact simple Lie groups.
-Let $M$ be such a product and for each irreducible/simple factor $M_0$ of $M$, let
+\begin{rem} In light of Remark \ref{productweight}, it is clear from the proof that Proposition \ref{kernelmajorarc} may be generalized to any product of compact simple Lie groups.
+Let $M$ be such a product and for each irreducible factor $M_0$ of $M$, let

 where $d_0,r_0$ are respectively the dimension and rank of $M_0$.
 Let $s$ be the largest among these $s_0$'s.
 Then for any $p>s$, inequality \eqref{Lp} holds for $\left\|\frac{t}{\mathcal{T}}-\frac{a}{q}\right\|\lesssim \frac{1}{qN}$. \end{rem}